Let us help you customize your experience.

 Tell us a little about yourself so we can share more relevant content and resources.

-As we at Arkansas Children's continue to monitor COVID-19, your health and safety remain a top priority.
-For the safety of our patients, families and volunteers, our team of medical professionals has advised that we continue to limit who enters our hospitals and clinics, and we therefore regret to inform you that all junior volunteer programming has been put on hold until further notice.
+As we at Arkansas Children’s continue to monitor COVID-19, your health and safety remain a top priority.
+For the safety of our patients, families and volunteers, our team of medical professionals has advised that we continue to limit who enters our hospitals and clinics.***The application deadline for the 2021 virtual Summer Junior Volunteer Program has passed.
+Please visit the website in February 2022 for information on the 2022 Summer Junior Volunteer Program.